 You can look at ESPN+ as an addon that lives inside your ESPN app.
 By activating it, you simply get access to new categories of content.
 This might be a bit confusing to some users, at least in the beginning.
 Our Score: 8/10.

 When it comes to media streaming services, they usually bring dedicated apps.
 You download the app, sign in, and you are welcomed by your library of streamable content.
 The same applies to ESPN+ but with few exceptions.
 Instead of being a standalone app, it enhances your user experience by expanding the ESPN app.

-At the top of the page you can check out the latest scores from multiple sports, and then there’s a full ribbon dedicated to allowing you easy access to your favorite sports – whether that’s football, basketball, baseball, soccer, hockey, and so on.
+At the top of the page, you can check out the latest scores from multiple sports, and then there's a full ribbon dedicated to allowing you easy access to your favorite sports - whether that's football, basketball, baseball, soccer, hockey, and so on.

 At the bottom of the screen, you will see tabs like Home, Scores, Watch, Listen, and Sports.
-You access ESPN+ by tapping on the ‘Watch’ tab.
-This is where you’ll be greeted by different categories of content divided into different sports.
+You access ESPN+ by tapping on the 'Watch' tab.
+This is where you'll be greeted by different categories of content divided into different sports.
 As you enter overviews of certain titles, you will get to see more info and play those video files.
 You return to the previous screen by tapping the Back button (top-left corner).
-We also noticed that certain parts of ESPN+ can be found elsewhere in the ESPN app.
-When you tap on those files, you’ll be asked to join the streaming network in case you haven’t done that already.
-All in all, this is a very intuitive navigation once you learn the basics.
+We also noticed that certain parts of ESPN+ could be found elsewhere in the ESPN app.
+When you tap on those files, you'll be asked to join the streaming network in case you haven't done that already.
+All in all, this is very intuitive navigation once you learn the basics.

 Even though there's plenty of content offered via ESPN+, you shouldn't count on pro sports that require a separate subscription (like NFL and MLB, for example).
 Therefore, this service might not offer everything you want to watch.
 Our Score: 7/10.